DSprtn/GTFO_VR_Plugin/README.md

 	(or in general in settings)
 	Start SteamVR
 	Launch the game from within the library or however you like, and you're in!
-	(Ignore the GTFO does not support VR warning!)
+	(Ignore the "GTFO does not support VR" warning!)

 	Menu and map UI is controlled by the 'movement', 'fire' and 'interact' actions For now the in-game UI is a bit janky so you can toggle it by using the 'aim' action